 Areas of high energy within a work can be enhanced by countering with sections that are tamed and offer calm and respite.

-The use of palette knives as a tool is an integral part of Rebecca’s art practice.
+The use of palette knives and brick layer’s trowels as tools are integral to Rebecca’s art practice.

 The range of knives extends from the tiny and delicate through to those used on building sites by bricklayers and plasterers.